-We are aiming to elderly subjects who are at risk of fraility, cognitive impairment, dependence and social exclusion.
+We are targeting elderly subjects who are at risk of frailty, cognitive impairment, dependence and social exclusion.
 Frailty syndrome is defined as a state of excessive vulnerability to environmental factors accompanied by a progressive decrease in the functionality of many organs and body systems [Ref: Fried LP, Walston J. Frailty and failure to thrive.
 In: Hazzard WR, Blass JP, Ettinger WH Jr, et al, eds.
 Principles of Geriatric Medicine and Gerontology.
 5th edition.
 New York, NY: The McGraw-Hill Companies;2003;1487-1502].
 Beyond this classical phenotype definition, the term frailty is operatively used in geriatric medicine to identify older adults who are at increased risk for future poor clinical outcomes, such as development of disability, dementia, falls, hospitalisation, institutionalisation or increased mortality [Ref: Of.
 Frailty.
 In Principles of Geriatric Medicine and Gerontology, 4th; Hazzard W.R., Bierman R.L., Blass J.P., Ettinger W.H. & Halter J.B., eds; McGraw Hill, New York, NY USA, pp. 1119-1156].
 According to the Cardiovascular Health Study (CHS) index definition, an individual is classified as frail if he/she meets three or more of the following five criteria:

 • Weight loss (>5% in last year)